By Ben

 The scooter ride to Bophut Fisherman’s Village is straightforward, with ample parking available, making it easy to explore the bustling market.

-Create Your Own Koh Samui One Day Itinerary
+Create Your Own 1-Day Koh Samui Itinerary by Scooter

-The suggestions within this itinerary are simply that, suggestions.
-Not all of the sights may appeal to every variant of traveller, and a few many be inaccessible if you’re unwilling or afraid to ride a scooter.
+The suggestions within this Koh Samui itinerary are simply that, suggestions.
+Not all of the sights may appeal to every traveller, and a few many be inaccessible if you’re unwilling or afraid to ride a scooter.

 Feel free to mix it up, add alternative options or remove these as you see fit.